-Supplies inventory consists of various program-related supplies to be used at team building events.
+Supplies inventory consists of various program-related supplies to be used at team building events and provide them to children in the program.
 Merchandise inventory is primarily clothing with the Organization's logo which is sold to raise donations or provided to volunteers for free.
 Inventory is stated at the lower of cost or net realizable value by the first-in first-out method.